wootfish/eli.sohl.com/drafts/wangs-attack.md

 d_5 = r2(d_4, a_5, b_4, c_4, 4, 5, m)
 a_2 = r1(a_1, b_1, c_1, d_1, 4, 3, m)

-### Next steps (code omitted due to heavy dependence on implementation details):
+### Next steps (code omitted):
-# Re-massage d_2 to ensure its equality constraints with a_2 are still met
+# - Re-massage d_2 to ensure its equality constraints with a_2 are still met
-# Regenerate m_5 thru m_9 to contain side effects from changes to a_2 & d_2
+# - Regenerate m_5 thru m_9 to contain side effects from changes to a_2 & d_2
 ```

-This suffices to satisfy our constraints on $$d_5$$.
+This method allows us to satisfy all of $$d_5$$'s constraints.

 #### Massaging the Message: $$a_6$$

-These later constraints are gradually harder and harder to enforce.
-The last constraint my implementation enforces is
+These later constraints gradually get harder and harder to enforce.
+The last constraint enforced by my implementation is
 $$a_{6,29} = 1$$.
 For whatever reason, we can usually massage this constraint into $$a_6$$ without any trouble.
 The
 probability of failure appears to be about 0.0075, which is pretty low.